dizzib/rkeys/readme.md

 A platform for creating tablet/HTML5 apps to send keystrokes to remote [X11]:

 - [define keypads][teslapad] with a bit of [jade] and [stylus]
-- [define chords and sequences](./site/example-app/example.yaml) with delays and auto-repeat
+- [define chords and sequences](./site/example-app/command.yaml) with delays and auto-repeat
 - use the built-in [mixins](./site/ui/mixin) and [templates](./site/ui/template) to minimise your code
 - enhance with [LiveScript] and [Font Awesome][fa] icons
 - assign keys to switch between layouts
 - context sensitivity - show/hide regions matching the active window title
 - simulate mouse buttons and run shell commands
-- low latency server-side sound effects
+- server-side or client-side (experimental) sound effects

 ## install